Published:

 Cloud Computing – These Companies Benefit from the Technology

-A cloud computing solution - whether on-premise or as a service - is particularly suitable for companies that require a particularly powerful and flexible IT infrastructure.
+A cloud computing solution is particularly suitable for companies that require a particularly powerful and flexible IT infrastructure.

 Young start-ups as well as SMEs and large corporations are taking advantage of the fact that their own IT resources can be easily scaled as required with the help of a cloud solution.
 From the ability to reduce operating costs to the secure networking of multinational teams for large-scale projects, there is a suitable use case for practically all company sizes.